learn-co-curriculum/dsc-network-clustering/README.md

 K-clique clustering expands upon this notion of cliques by forming clusters of nodes that are within k edges from one another.
 As with the simple cliques shown above, all nodes within these clique clusters must be within k edges from any other node within the clique.

 The Girvan–Newman algorithm takes the opposite approach.
-It starts with the full network and then begins removing nodes with the largest betweeness, observing how the graph then breaks into smaller clusters.
+It starts with the full network and then begins removing nodes with the largest betweenness, observing how the graph then breaks into smaller clusters.
 Due to this approach, the graph will gradually be broken into smaller and smaller clusters until every node forms it's own cluster.
 As a result, determining an appropriate threshold to terminate the algorithm where groups are well formed and neither too general nor too specific can be a challenge.

 ## Implementing Clustering with NetworkX